 To develop a budget that is appropriate for your lifestyle, you will need to identify your current monthly income and expenses.
 You can jot the information down with a pen and paper, or you can use one of the many software programs available that are designed specifically for this purpose.

 Start by adding up all of your income.
 In addition to your regular salary and wages, be sure to include other types of income, such as dividends, interest, and child support.
 Next, add up all of your expenses.
-To see where you have a choice in your spending, it helps to divide them into two categories: fixed expenses (e.g., housing, food, clothing, transportation) and discretionary expenses (e.g., entertainment, vacations, hobbies).
-You'll also want to make sure that you have identified any out-of-pattern expenses, such as holiday gifts, car maintenance, home repair, and so on.
-To make sure that you are not forgetting anything, it may help to look through canceled checks, credit card bills, and other receipts from the past year.
+To see where you have a choice in your spending, it helps to divide them into two categories: fixed expenses (e.g., housing, food, clothing, transportation) and discretionary expenses (i.e., entertainment, vacations, hobbies).
 Finally, as you list your expenses, it is important to remember your financial goals.
 Whenever possible, treat your goals as expenses and contribute toward them regularly.

 Monitor your budget